THE TOWN HOUSE

 See & Do

-Explore the cobbled streets and squares of old Marbella, and take the boardwalk walk to the party port of Puerto Banus.
+Explore the pretty cobbled streets and squares of old Marbella, and take the boardwalk to the millionaire's row of yacht-lined Puerto Banus.
 There are plenty of nearby beach clubs where you can rent sunbeds and towels, including Beach Club El Fuerte, Marbella Club and sought-after Nikki Beach.
 Marbella's golden palm-lined beaches have promenades, parasols, hammocks and bars, not to mention a variety of watersports.
 Prefer to head out of town?
 Ronda and other old Andalucian towns are easily reached.

 Shop